 Ultraviolet (UV) radiation is an invisible form of light and energy given off primarily by the sun.
-Tanning beds are another form of UV radiation.
-Frequent and intense exposure to UV radiation is the major environmental risk factor for melanoma.
+Tanning devices are another form of UV radiation.
+Frequent and intense exposure to UV radiation is a major risk factor for melanoma.

 Periodic exposure to intense sunlight that results in a sunburn seems to be more directly linked to the development of melanoma than having continued daily sun exposure.
 This may mean that people who go on sunny vacations or participate in outdoor recreational activities should be especially careful in the sun.